mjacobus/juicy/README.md

 #   ['Total', '2734.56']
 # ]

-# you could have formated the total currency currency here, but you got the idea
+# you could have formated the total currency here, but you got the idea

 ```